 Various levels of care are offered at McLean’s campus in Belmont, Massachusetts.

 - The Adolescent Day and Residential Treatment (ART) Program provides structured, 24-hour care in an unlocked setting for adolescents who require intensive short- or long-term care.
 The program serves both as an alternative to, and step-down from, acute inpatient hospital care and offers dialectical behavior therapy and anger management tracks.
-The short-term ART has a specialty track for teens with substance abuse problems.
+The short-term ART has a specialty track for teens with substance use disorder problems.

 - The Partial Hospitalization Program offers a highly structured intervention for individuals who are in acute crisis but can reside in the community.
 This program offers more intensive psychiatric supervision and treatment than is possible in outpatient settings.
 Hours are 9 a.m. to 3 p.m.